ngx-highlightjs with Angular SSR

-In this project we install the ngx-highlightjs library in Angular Universal, as introduced in the video https://www.youtube.com/watch?v=uwiHVmB3qw8
+In this project we install the ngx-highlightjs library in an Angular SSR-friendly way, as introduced in the video https://www.youtube.com/watch?v=uwiHVmB3qw8

 Installation